zvada/technology/docs/infrastructure/koji-initial-install.md

 ---

 `kojid` (the builder daemon) will refuse to start a build if it does not have sufficient space under `/var/lib/mock`.
-By default, this is an 8G surplus, but we lowered it to 4G for `koji.chtc.wisc.edu`.
+By default, this is an 8G surplus, but we lowered it to 4G for `koji-hub.batlab.org`.
 The build roots will be wiped after successful builds, but the build roots for failed builds will be kept around for 2 weeks (?); as a result, disk usage of `/var/lib/mock` can swing wildly.
-For `koji.chtc.wisc.edu`, we have allocated 35G for `/var/lib/mock`. `/var/cache/mock` doesn't use up that much space, so we didn't make a separate partition for it, it just uses what's under `/`.
+For `koji-hub.batlab.org`, we have allocated 35G for `/var/lib/mock`. `/var/cache/mock` doesn't use up that much space, so we didn't make a separate partition for it, it just uses what's under `/`.

 ### Authentication